 The Mayor shall exercise such other powers and perform such other duties as may be prescribed by the Council, not inconsistent with this Charter.

 Nothing in this Section shall be construed in any way as an infringement or limitation on the powers and duties of the City Manager as chief administrative officer and head of the administrative branch of the City government as prescribed in other sections of this Charter.
-The Mayor shall possess only such authority over the City Manager and the administrative branch as he possesses as one member of the Council.
+The Mayor shall possess only such authority over the City Manager and the administrative branch as one member of the Council.

 SECTION 502.
 Salary.

-The Mayor shall receive as compensation for his services as such the sum of One Hundred and no/100th ($100.00) Dollars per month which shall be in addition to his remuneration as a member of the Council.
+In addition to the renumeration authorized by Section 405, the Mayor shall receive an additional 25% of that amount as compensation for services as Mayor.

 SECTION 503.
 Deleted per "Gomez vs. City of Watsonville Order" 1989